 - Always carry telephone numbers of the police, the hotel and the nearest embassy, a street map, and the appropriate coins or tokens to operate public telephones.

-- Do not carry all credit cards, traveler’s cheques and money with you, divide them up and make sure you have the phone numbers needed to cancel credit cards or travelers cheques if necessary.
+- Do not carry all credit cards, traveller’s cheques and money with you, divide them up and make sure you have the phone numbers needed to cancel credit cards or travellers cheques if necessary.